Sensitivity of mixing times of Cayley graphs: Proof of Theorems and

 where the last inequality is due to $\eps\gtrsim(\log\log n)^{-1/4}$.
 In particular, with the same probability $X_T$ is in $B_1$.
 The same $X$ still has that $g>(\frac12+\eps)s_1$ when leaving $H_1$ (again with probability $>1-Ce^{-cs_1\eps^2}$), and then hits the leaves of $H_2$ after another at least $\lambda u4^u$ time units, and hits $B_2$, and so on.
 We get that at time $\lambda u^24^u$ this particle is still inside the gadget, with probability at least $1-Cue^{-cu^{1/2}}$.
 This of course means the walk on $\sym_n$ is not yet mixed.
 Hence

 With Lemma \ref{l:upperbound} we get that

 as claimed (in the last `$\asymp$' we used $u \asymp \log \log n$).
-This concludes the proof. \end{proof} \begin{proof}[Proof of Theorem \ref{thm:short}] Recall from the proof sketch \S\ref{s:sketch} that $S_n'$ is created by adding to $S_n$, to each path that came from stretching a left edge, edges between even vertices (initially at distance two from one another).
-A standard network reduction shows that the resistance of a path of length $2N$ to which such edges have been added is $\frac23 N$.
+This concludes the proof. \end{proof} \begin{proof}[Proof of Theorem \ref{thm:short}] Recall from the proof sketch \S\ref{s:sketch} that $S_n'$ is created by adding to each path of $S_n$ that came from stretching a left edge, edges between even vertices (initially at distance two from one another).
+The parallel-serial laws show that the resistance of a path of length $2N$ to which such edges have been added is $\frac23 N$.
 Examining a walker only at times where it is in vertices that were not added in the stretching process, we see that its walk is exactly identical to a walk on $\Cay(\sym_n,S_n,W(3,n))$, where $W(3,n)$ is from the previous proof.
 Hence choosing $\eps=3c_1$ we get, as in the previous proof, $\mix(\Cay(\sym_n,S_n'))\gtrsim u^24^u$.

-This almost finishes the proof of Theorem \ref{thm:short}, the only remaining issue to address is that Theorem \ref{thm:short} is formulated in discrete time, while we worked all along in continuous time.
+This almost finishes the proof of Theorem \ref{thm:short}.
+The only remaining issue to address is that Theorem \ref{thm:short} is formulated in discrete time, while we worked all along in continuous time.
 This is not a problem.
-Indeed, if $P$ is a transition matrix and $I$ is the identity matrix, then the TV mixing time $\mix^{\delta \, \mathrm{lazy}}$ of the $\delta$-lazy chain with transition matrix $\delta I+(1-\delta) P$ and that of the continuous-time chain with generator $\cL=\kappa(P-I)$ with $\kappa>0$, denoted by $\mix^{\mathrm{ct},\kappa} $, satisfy
+Indeed, if $P$ is a transition matrix and $I$ is the identity matrix, then the total variation mixing time $\mix^{\delta \, \mathrm{lazy}}$ of the $\delta$-lazy chain with transition matrix $\delta I+(1-\delta) P$ and that of the continuous-time chain with generator $\cL=P-I$, denoted by $\mix^{\mathrm{ct}} $, satisfy

 for an absolute constant $C>0$ and a constant $c_{\delta}>0$, independent of the Markov chain.
-The case $\delta=1/2$ is proved in \cite[Ch.\ 20]{cf:LPW}, but the argument extends to all $\delta \in (0,1) $.
+The case $\delta=1/2$ follows directly from \cite[Theorem 20.3]{cf:LPW} and the argument extends to all $\delta \in (0,1) $.
 For much finer relations between the two mixing times in the reversible setup see \cite{tave}, \cite{cf:Basu} and \cite{CSC}.

-Taking $\kappa=|S_n|$ or $|S_n'|$ give the translation from the interchange process (with all rates of all edges 1) to a discrete-time lazy walk on $\sym_n$. \end{proof}
+In our case, we estimated the continuous time mixing time with the rates equal to 1, while the generator $\cL$ has rates $1/|S_n|$ or $1/|S_n'|$, as the case may be.
+Multiplying all the rates by a constant changes the mixing time by the same constant, so we get